doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 ## Serial Event Processing

-Processing application events serially (or `Actions` in Redux terms) removes many potentially race conditions.
+Processing application events serially (or `Actions` in Redux terms) removes many potential race conditions.

 # The Concept Of A Standalone "Runtime"